To read the texts click on the texts: Gn: 2:7-9;3:1-7; Rm: 5:12-19; Mt: 4:1-11

 Lent is a forty-day period of fast and abstinence before Easter.
-It begins on Ash Wednesday and ends on Holy Saturday when we celebrate Easter.
+It begins on Ash Wednesday and ends on Holy Saturday when we go into Easter.
 Sundays are not counted as part of these forty days, since Sundays commemorate the Resurrection of the Lord.

-While Lent means the spring season, it translates the Latin term quadragesima, which means “forty-day period is symbolic of the forty days that Jesus spent in the desert, a detail mentioned by all the synoptic gospels.
-“By the solemn forty days of Lent, he Church unites herself each year to the mystery of Jesus in the desert.”
+While Lent means the spring season, it translates the Latin term “quadragesima” which means “forty days” or literally the “fortieth day”.
+The forty day period is symbolic of the forty days that Jesus spent in the desert, a detail mentioned by all the synoptic gospels.
+“By the solemn forty days of Lent the Church unites herself each year to the mystery of Jesus in the desert."
 (CCC 540).

 The temptations in Matthew begin after the forty day period of fasting, and while the presence of the Spirit with him during these days will have strengthened him, the physical fast will have made Jesus hungry.

 The first temptation is addressed directly to this aspect, but has deeper overtones.
 It is about the means that Jesus will use to fulfill his mission.
 By asking Jesus to turn “stones” (not “this stone” as in Luke) into bread, the temptation is not merely about alleviating Jesus’ hunger, but also about conforming to the popular expectations of the Messiah as one who would provide for the material needs of the people.
 While Matthew does narrate two feeding miracles (14:15-21; 15:32-38), the response of Jesus here is that true nourishment comes not merely from physical bread that is eaten but from obedience to God’s word.

 The second temptation seems to concern sensationalism and probably even a desire to “test” God’s providence.
 Jesus responds by quoting Deut 6:16 that he will refuse to test divine providence.
 He will trust completely and needs no proof of God’s providence.
 He does not need God to give him a sign.